-Almost exactly two weeks later, just before we were considering taking Paul, the oldest, to the doctor’s to see what was up, the younger two (ages 5 and almost 2) started the cough.
+Almost exactly two weeks later, just before we were considering taking Paul, the oldest, to the doctor’s to see what was up, the younger two started the cough.

 None of the kids seemed very under the weather or felt awful all day, but we kept remarking on how, “Goodness!
-They seem fine forever and then this huge coughing fit!
+They seemed fine yesterday and then this huge coughing fit!
 How odd!” or “It really amps up at night and sounds horrible.
 I can’t wait for this one to be over…”

-I’m not sure how exactly I started to wonder about whooping cough.
+I’m not sure exactly how I started to wonder about whooping cough.
 Maybe John was just starting to develop the “whoop” sound, but he wasn’t very obvious yet.
-I just couldn’t stop thinking about our vaccination choices, how something was awry with this cough, and that it might be whooping cough, even though I couldn’t determine where the “whoop” was.
+I just couldn’t stop thinking about our vaccination choices, how something was awry with this cough, and that it might be whooping cough, even though I couldn’t determine where in the world was the “whoop”.